Who Else Wants an Electric Scooter Lock That Really Works?

 They say that a thick, heavy chain lock is better than any U-lock when it comes to security.
 Although this may be true, you should think about other factors when buying a lock, such as whether it is portable enough.

 Chain locks can be as thick as 12 mm, so they’re nothing to sneeze at.
 That makes them ideal for stationery security, but it also makes them too heavy to lug around.
-Besides, not many of us have a bike rack at home, so it makes more sense to have a chain lock.

 Wearable Chain Lock

 Hiplok lock company has designed a chain lock that you can wear like a belt.
 It has a patented belt-like fastening and can be adjusted to perfectly fit around your waist.
-It makes it easier to take a good quality lock with you on your rides.
+It makes it easier to take a good-quality lock with you on your rides.

 What are the most important factors to consider when buying a lock for your electric scooter?